 You can still have a white Christmas in the Caribbean, Mexico or any other warm climate if you take a cruise.
 Cruise lines go overboard when it comes creating a festive atmosphere.
 They’ll make fake snow, deck the decks with luxurious decorating, perform opulent pageants and serve sumptuous holiday meals to honour the season.
-And if your kids are worried that Santa won’t find them at sea, no need – he’s been know to parasail right onto the deck, making kids believe he just hopped out of his sleigh.
+And if your kids are worried that Santa won’t find them at sea, no need – he’s been known to parasail right onto the deck, making kids believe he just hopped out of his sleigh.

 Atriums, lobbies and lounges are filled with gigantic Christmas trees – some soaring three decks high.
 Staircase banisters are draped with garlands dripping with holly.
 Lavish wreaths hang on doors.
 Faux fireplaces with stockings grace the libraries.

 Family-oriented cruise lines such as Carnival, Holland America and Royal Caribbean are extra sweet at keeping holiday spirits high.

 “We traditionally see very strong demand for Christmas cruises,” says Terry Thornton, an official for Carnival.
 “The pricing is affordable and we have ships departing from about a dozen U.S. ports to make it even easier and less expensive to fly or drive.”

 The growing trend for holiday cruises is to make it a family reunion.
 To accommodate the large groups, cruise lines have created more inter-connecting cabins, as well as condo-sized staterooms that can sleep more than 10 people.

 “In recent years, we’ve hosted many more multi-generational families, from kids and grandparents to their extended family members,” says Thornton.
 “A cruise allows guests of all ages and interests to spend the holidays together.
 We have something for everyone.”